The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 \item {Pre-production of \acrfull{RSA}.} The rib sub-assembly is the support structure of a ladder.
 Like the SPA, it can be produced in advance, in order to speed up the ladder assembly process.
 It is composed of two truss-shaped ribs, made by a 1 mm thick AIREX\textsuperscript{\textregistered} sheet sandwiched by two 0.1 mm thick \acrshort{CFRP} plates, a forward and a backward end-mount.
 The RSAs are different for each layer, while the end-mounts are all the same and are the mechanical interface between the ladder and the end-rings.
 The RSA assembly is shown in figure~\ref{fig:C3_YO_SPAandRSA}.
 A dedicated jig for each layer is required to produce the RSA, but the procedure is exactly the same: \begin{enumerate*}[leftmargin=*] \item Both end-mounts are positioned on the jig, using a pin to find the correct alignment. \item Ribs are placed in the corresponding slots of the end-mount and aligned on the plane defined by the jig. \item Glue is deposited in the slots of the end-mounts, and a stainless steel pin is inserted to reinforce the glue joint. \end{enumerate*}

-\item {Sensor alignment of SPAs, SBW and SFW.} The alignment of SPAs, SBWs and SFWs is the first step of the ladder assembly.
+\item {Sensor alignment of SPA(s), SBW and SFW.} The alignment of SPA(s), SBW and SFW is the first step of the ladder assembly.
 The precision of the alignment determines the mechanical quality of the full ladder.
-The alignment is performed under the CMM, using the XYZ$\Theta$-stage to position the sensors with a 10 $\mu$m precision with respect to the nominal position of the sensors fiducial F-marks.
-Figure~\ref{fig:C3_YO_DSSDalignment2} shows the SPAs, SBW and SFW alignment and pickup procedure: \begin{enumerate*}[leftmargin=*] \item The SBW/SFWs and SPAs are placed on the assembly bench using jigs and procedures designed to avoid collisions.
-The assembly-bench is moved under the CMM, where each sensor is precisely aligned using the XYZ$\Theta$-stage, which allows to move the sensor in two directions and to rotate it around the z-axis. \item After the alignment, the SBW and SFW are picked-up with two jigs and are prepared for the half-ladder production (described in step 4), while the SPAs stay on the assembly-bench for the origami module assembly (described in step 5). \end{enumerate*}
+The alignment is performed under the CMM, using the XYZ$\Theta$-stage to position the sensors with a \qty{10}{\um} precision with respect to the nominal position of the sensors fiducial F-marks.
+Figure~\ref{fig:C3_YO_DSSDalignment2} shows the SPA(s), SBW and SFW alignment and pickup procedure: \begin{enumerate*}[leftmargin=*] \item The SBW/SFW and SPA(s) are placed on the assembly bench using jigs and procedures designed to avoid collisions.
+The assembly bench is moved under the CMM, where each sensor is precisely aligned using the XYZ$\Theta$-stage, which allows to move the sensor in two directions and to rotate it around the z-axis. \item After the alignment, the SBW and SFW are picked up with two jigs and are prepared for the half-ladder production (described in step 4), while the SPA(s) stay on the assembly bench for the origami module assembly (described in step 5). \end{enumerate*}